Real people. Real places. Real stories.

 Short Story Contest

-Our annual short story contest is currently open for submissions through January 31st.
+Our annual short story contest is currently OPEN for submissions through January 31st.

 Contest guidelines below.
 READ CAREFULLY.
 Failure to do so may result in disqualification!